-In marking the International Day for the Elimination of Racial Discrimination, the United Nations Network on Migration calls on States to scale up efforts to condemn racial discrimination and to pursue, by all appropriate means, the elimination of all forms of discrimination.
+In marking the International Day for the Elimination of Racial Discrimination, the United Nations Network on Migration calls on States to scale up efforts to condemn racial discrimination1 and to pursue, by all appropriate means, the elimination of all forms of discrimination.

 While States and societies reap the benefits of migration, the migration experience, too often, is characterized by racism, racial discrimination, xenophobia, and related intolerance, including hate speech and hate crimes.
-In some places, reactions to COVID-19 have amplified anti-foreigner narratives, racial and ethnic stereotyping, and biases that evoke fear, bigotry, exclusion, and violence.
+In some places, reactions to COVID-19 have amplified anti-foreigner narratives, racial and ethnic stereotyping, and biases that evoke fear, bigotry, exclusion, and violence2.
 Such rhetoric and acts are harmful.
-They also ignore the significant contribution of migrants to societies they live in and the role they play in pandemic response and recovery efforts.
+They also ignore the significant contribution of migrants to societies they live in and the role they play in pandemic response and recovery efforts3.

 The impact of COVID-19 has prompted widespread expressions of mutual solidarity and support from States, civil society and individuals that transcended migration backgrounds or status.
-In some instances, youth have been at the forefront of initiatives to stand up against discrimination, notwithstanding increased perceived racial discrimination among migrant youth and children.
+In some instances, youth have been at the forefront of initiatives to stand up against discrimination4, notwithstanding increased perceived racial discrimination among migrant youth and children5.
 On this day, in line with the 2021 theme of “Youth standing up against racism,” the Network calls on States to increase efforts towards building inclusive and tolerant societies where migrant youth and children are empowered as agents of positive change, regardless of their migration status.

-Across its guiding principles and objectives, the Global Compact for Safe, Orderly and Regular Migration (GCM) reminds States of their commitment to condemn and counter expressions, acts and manifestations of all forms of racism, racial discrimination, violence, xenophobia, and related intolerance against all migrants in conformity with international human rights and labour laws.
+Across its guiding principles and objectives, the Global Compact for Safe, Orderly and Regular Migration (GCM) reminds States of their commitment to condemn and counter expressions, acts and manifestations of all forms of racism, racial discrimination, violence, xenophobia, and related intolerance6 against all migrants in conformity with international human rights and labour laws.
 In line with the obligations outlined in the International Convention on the Elimination of All Forms of Racial Discrimination and the commitments made in the GCM, the Network calls on States to: